ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 ## Greasing

-In order to prevent clients becoming incompatible with new token challenges, origins SHOULD include random token types, from the Reserved list of "greased" types (defined in {{token-types}}), with some non-trivial probability.
+In order to prevent clients from becoming incompatible with new token challenges, origins SHOULD include random token types, from the Reserved list of "greased" types (defined in {{token-types}}), with some non-trivial probability.